 This is the third time that God’s judgements have been declared just and true (15:3, 16:7), and the declaration has to be made, because we do not naturally assent to the destruction or see that it is just.
-It troubled Abraham.
+It troubled Abraham, who only a few years earlier had rescued the people of Sodom from their enemies.
 “Will you sweep away the place and not spare it for the fifty righteous who are in it?
 Far be it from you to do such a thing, to kill the righteous with the wicked, so that the righteous fare as the wicked!
 Shall not the Judge of all the earth do what is right?”
 (Gen 18:22ff) God said he would not destroy the city even if there were only ten in it, and went out of his way to rescue Abraham’s nephew and his family before the fire came down.
 Although it is difficult to rejoice beforehand, we shall be glad after it has happened.

 ‘Alleluyah’ occurs nowhere else in the New Testament.
 It is straight Hebrew, and as such evokes the psalms’ exhortations for all to praise Yah (the older name of Yahweh) – all Israel, all the nations, even all creation.
 The psalms climax with the cry.
+But there is a difference.
 The rejoicing is a response to the exhortation in 18:20, and as a reprise of the song at 15:3f it rounds off the revelation of the seven last plagues.
-As at 11:18 and 14:7, fear of God is commended (Ps 115:11-13), and in praising him there is nothing to fear.
+The cry is directed to those safe in heaven.
+As at 11:18 and 14:7, fear of God is commended (Ps 115:11-13), and of course those who praise do not fear.

 The great multitude is the 144,000 whose sound was compared with that of many waters and loud thunder at 14:2, the multitude at 7:9 and the multitude harvested at the seventh trumpet; everyone.
 ‘Has reigned’ means ‘has become king’.
 The reign begins at the seventh trumpet (11:17), and it is God who reigns (1:8).
 The emphatic combination of ‘rejoice’ and ‘exult’ is common in the Bible (e.g. Ps 68:3, Isa 61:10, Matt 5:12).

 ‘Wife’ is gune, literally ‘woman’.
-Preceded by a possessive, it means ‘wife’, as does the Hebrew word (e.g. Gen 2:23f); ‘bride’ would be numphe.
+In conjunction with a possessive, it means ‘wife’, just as ‘man’, aner, can also mean ‘husband’; ‘bride’ would be numphe.
+Hebrew thinks in the same way – in marriage each party belongs to the other (I Cor 7:4).
+So the bride belongs to the Lamb, and the Lamb to the bride.
 She is dressed in the same apparel as the angels bearing the bowls of wrath.
 The linen represents the ‘fruit of righteousness’ that faith produces (Heb 12:11), not righteousness that is unilaterally imputed (Rom 4:3, I Cor 1:30).
-Though it is granted to her, she puts the linen on herself (cf. Isa 52:1, 61:10), the fruit of having ‘put on the new man created after the likeness of God’ (Eph 4:24).
-‘Acts’ is implicit rather than explicit in the word dikaiωmata, the plural (a Hebraism, e.g. Ezek 33:13) converting the abstract idea into specific instances of it.
+Though it is granted to her, she puts the linen on herself (cf. Isa 52:1, 61:10), the fruit of having ‘put on the new man [anthropos, meaning human being] created after the likeness of God’ (Eph 4:24).
+‘Acts’ is implicit rather than explicit in the word dikaiωmata, the plural (a Hebraism, e.g. Ezek 33:13) converting the abstract idea of righteousness into specific instances of it.
 In 15:4 the word refers to the righteous acts that God himself has done.
 This is the extent to which the woman is exalted!

 Invitations go out first to the Jews, then to the Gentiles.
 To receive one is a privilege; for they come from the king, the occasion is one of joy, and admission is free.
 In the end – at the point when ‘everything is ready’ – few even among the Gentiles accept.
 Most consider the affairs of their daily lives more important and make their excuses (Luke 14:18-20).
+Some persecute, even kill, the king’s messengers.
 In his wrath, God destroys their city by fire.
-Instead the poor, crippled, blind and lame – a great multitude – inherit the kingdom, those whom the gospel of grace did not reach, who had nothing in this life.
+Instead – and note that this is after the city is burned – the poor, crippled, blind and lame inherit the kingdom, those whom the gospel of grace did not reach and who had nothing in this life.
 ‘The hope of the poor will not perish forever’ (Ps 9:18, 113:7f).
-‘He has filled the hungry with good things, but the rich he has sent away empty.’
+‘The hungry he has filled with good things, but the rich he has sent away empty.’
 ‘The poor among mankind shall rejoice in the Holy One of Israel.’
-Those who accept the wedding invitation become the bride.

 It is indeed a great mystery.
 Adam was created on the third day, before vegetation (Gen 2:5) and before the animals (Gen 2:19).
 On the same day God planted a garden – in Greek, paradeisos – and after putting the man there, he caused to spring up every tree that was good for food, including the tree of life and the tree of the knowledge of good and evil.
 But the man was alone.
 On the fifth day God brought to him every bird and animal of the field.
 Adam saw that none of these were suitable to be his counterpart, so on the sixth day God put him to sleep.
 Out of his side he fashioned woman, and brought her to him.
 Adam’s awaking prefigured Christ’s resurrection from the tomb in the garden, and the creation of Eve prefigured the birth of the Church.
 The wound in Christ’s side was like the cut that God made in the side of the first human son of God, for it is by water and blood that his bride is regenerated.
 We eat his flesh and drink his blood as a sign that we are part of him.
 On the eighth day the Father will present the woman, pure and spotless, to his son, who loved her even as his own flesh – for so she was – and the two will become one.